Anna Wintour Says Meghan Markle Is Inspiring Her Thoughts On Fashion

 “When she went on that trip to Australia and New Zealand, she was very respectful in choosing a lot of unknown Australian designers to wear, which was great.”

-One of the Australian designers Meghan showcased, Outland Denim, was even able to expand and hire new staff members, thanks to Meghan’s publicity, per Business Insider.
+One of the Australian designers Meghan showcased, Outland Denim, was even able to expand and hire new staff members thanks to Meghan’s publicity, per Business Insider.

 But while Anna’s opinion started in fashion, it soon morphed into her thoughts on Meghan and her influence on the royal family in general.